The BIOS Explained: Boot Order, Video Memory, Saving, Resets & Optimum Defaults

-Your computer’s BIOS (basic input/output system) is the low-level software that starts when you boot your computer.
-It performs a POST (power-on self test), initializes your computer’s hardware, and passes control over to the boot loader on a connected device.
-The boot loader then boots your operating system—Windows, Linux, or whatever else you’re using.
-The BIOS has a setup screen, which is used to configure a variety of low-level system settings.
+The BIOS (basic input/output system) lives on a chip that can be replaced or upgraded.
+It is the low-level software that starts when you boot your computer.
+It performs a POST (power-on self-test), initializes your hardware, and passes control to the boot loader on a connected device.
+This then boots your operating system—Windows, Linux, or whatever else you’re using.

 Note that you shouldn’t change settings in the BIOS unless you know what you’re doing.
-We’ll walk you through modifying some of the most commonly-used settings – like your boot order – but you could potentially change low-level CPU and memory settings that could make your computer unstable.
+One wrong move and you could change low-level CPU and memory settings that could make your computer unstable.

 Note that every computer’s BIOS is different.
 Your computer’s BIOS may look significantly different from the screenshots here, or it may look similar but have different options.